 Program Executive Office Assembled Chemical Weapons Alternatives (PEO ACWA) is responsible for the safe destruction of the remaining U.S. chemical weapons stockpiles at the U.S. Army Pueblo Chemical Depot in Colorado and the Blue Grass Army Depot in Kentucky.
 The program's mission is to destroy these chemical weapons stockpiles by 2023.
-As part of this work, PEO ACWA oversaw the safe destruction of ninety percent (27,474 U.S. tons) of the U.S. chemical weapons stockpile at seven chemical weapons storage sites by the U.S. Chemicals Materials Activity.
-Upon completion of its mission, the program ends and the U.S. will be in compliance with the International Chemical Weapons Convention.
+As part of this work, the U.S. Army Chemical Materials Activity earlier oversaw the safe destruction of ninety percent (27,474 U.S. tons) of the U.S. chemical weapons stockpile at seven chemical weapons storage sites.
+Upon completion of PEO ACWA's mission, the program ends and the U.S. will be in compliance with the International Chemical Weapons Convention.